-David Grann is the author of the new book Killers of the Flower Moon: The Osage Murders and the Birth of the FBI.
-He also has written The Devil and Sherlock Holmes and The Lost City of Z. He is a staff writer for The New Yorker, and his work has appeared in a variety of other publications, including The New York Times Magazine and The Atlantic.
-He lives in New York.
+David Grann is the author of the new book The White Darkness.
+His other books include Killers of the Flower Moon and The Lost City of Z. He is a staff writer for The New Yorker, and he lives in New York.

-Q: How did you first learn about the murders you write about in your new book, and at what point did you decide to write a book about this topic?
+Q: How did you learn about Henry Worsley and his Antarctic explorations, and at what point did you decide to write this book?

 Q: What are you working on now?

 --Interview with Deborah Kalb.
-For a previous Q&A with David Grann, please click here.
+Here's a previous Q&A with David Grann.